Andrew Simone

 Andrew Alexander Simone, CM (born May 12, 1938) is a Canadian physician, dermatologist and founder of Canadian Food for Children, a charity which collects funds and food for starving children around the world.
 He operates an Etobicoke (Toronto) based practice as one of the few walk-in dermatology clinics in the region.

 Early life and education

 Born and raised in Toronto, he is the son of a Sicilian immigrant father and a French-Canadian mother.
+He attended Oakwood Collegiate Institute.
 He graduated as Doctor of Medicine in 1963 from Queen's University and became a dermatologist in 1968 after specializing at Harvard Medical School.

 Personal life

-He is married to Joan Simone née Hoare, an English-Canadian, with whom he has 13 children.
+He was married to Joan Simone née Hoare, an English-Canadian, with whom he had 13 children.

 In 1985, after meeting Mother Teresa, he founded Canadian Food for Children.

 A fitness enthusiast, Simone has completed four Ironman Triathlons and the Boston Marathon twice.